 - To promote spiritual, moral, social and cultural development through all appropriate curricular opportunities with particular reference to issues of equality and diversity, with a view to reducing the number of incidents of hostile attitudes and behaviour towards minority groups.

-For further information, please see our Equalities Policy under "About Us/Policies".
+For further information, please see our Equalities Policy and Accessibility Plan under the "About Us/Policies" section.